lucas0623/design-master-vba-doc/content/Documentation/01 - Introduction/05 Tag System.md

 In the above figure, there are *system tag* 'ID', 'x', 'y', 'z' and 'isRestraint' at the 1st row of the worksheet `Data_Joint`.
 Take 'x' as an example.
 The add-in will try to look for the string 'x' in the 1st row of the `Data_joint` sheet to locate the x-coordinate of joints.
 These string cannot be amended unless the source code is changed.

-**It is noticed that all system tags are necessary except  for those in the summary sheet.** Read [[Customizing Summary Sheet]] for more details about optional system tag.
+**It is noticed that all system tags are necessary except  for those in the summary sheet.** Read [[../02 - Setting Up the Workbook/Customizing Summary Sheet]] for more details about optional system tag.